 In 2022, we expanded our J&J Centers for Global Health Discovery (J&J Centers) with the launch of the Johnson & Johnson Satellite Center for Global Health Discovery at the Holistic Drug Discovery and Development (H3D) Centre at the University of Cape Town in South Africa.
 This Satellite Center is working to drive new solutions to address the present and rising threat of AMR with a specific focus on multidrug-resistant Gram-negative bacteria (MDR-GNB).
 Teams from Janssen and H3D will leverage their combined global, institutional and regional strengths to bolster the early stage science, innovation and talent development needed to tackle AMR.
 Research at the new Satellite Center will build on Johnson & Johnson’s decades of work accelerating innovation—from the lab-to-last-mile of healthcare—to outpace the threat of AMR.

-Leading the way to outpace AMR: For the third year in a row, Johnson & Johnson is proud to be named one of the top three companies leading the way in addressing the complex health challenge of AMR.
-The 2021 AMR Benchmark, developed by the independent Access to Medicine Foundation, recognized our strong performance across three critical areas:
+Johnson & Johnson is one of the top three companies leading the way in addressing the complex health challenge of AMR, as assessed by the independent Access to Medicine Foundation in its third AMR Benchmark published in 2021.